Prashant-17-11/CopyCat/README.md

 Inside of CopyCat's class definition, delete everything except for the render function.
 Finally, export CopyCat.

+## Task 3

+Select <b>containers/CopyCatContainer.js</b>.
+This is going to be our container component class.

+Import CopyCat at the top of the file.

+Now, down where the class is being defined, change CopyCat to CopyCatContainer.
+Be sure to update this in the ReactDOM.render call.

+Inside of CopyCatContainer's render function, delete everything inside of the return statement.
+Instead, just return an instance of CopyCat.

 ###

 # Getting Started with Create React App